spectrocloud/librarium/content/docs/09.5-security/10-product-architecture.md

 Palette uses a microservices-based architecture, and we take steps to ensure each service is secured.
 Product functionality is broken down logically into isolated services within containers.
 Containers are deployed in a Kubernetes cluster, called a management cluster, which Palette hosts and manages in Software as a Service (SaaS) mode or that users can host and manage in a self-hosted environment.

-Palette supports three different architecture models: multi-tenant SaaS, dedicated SaaS, and self-hosted, which includes support for air gaped environment.
+Palette supports three different architecture models: multi-tenant SaaS, dedicated SaaS, and self-hosted, which includes support for air-gapped environments.
 These flexible deployment models allow us to adapt to existing requirements in terms of separating responsibilities and network restrictions.

 <br />

-- **Multi-tenant SaaS**: The management plane is hosted in AWS across three regions that Spectro Cloud manages: us-east-1, us-west-1, and us-west-2.
+- **Multi-tenant SaaS**: The management plane is hosted in AWS across three regions that we manage: us-east-1, us-west-1, and us-west-2.
 Each customer occupies a tenant in our multi-tenant cloud environment.
 Our Operations team controls when to upgrade the management plane.

-- **Dedicated SaaS**: The management plane is hosted in a cloud or region that you specify in Spectro Cloud’s cloud account with a dedicated instance that we manage.
+- **Dedicated SaaS**: The management plane is hosted in a cloud or region that you specify in our Spectro Cloud cloud account with a dedicated instance that we manage.
 In this scenario, you decide when to upgrade the management plane.

 - **Self-hosted**: The management plane is hosted in your environment.
-It can be on-prem VMware vSphere, OpenStack, bare metal, or in a public cloud that manages your compute instances, or a managed Kubernetes cluster such as Amazon Elastic Kubernetes Service (EKS), Azure Kubernetes Service (AKS), and Google Kubernetes Engine (GKE).
+It can be on-prem VMware vSphere, OpenStack, bare metal, in a public cloud that manages your compute instances, or a managed Kubernetes cluster such as Amazon Elastic Kubernetes Service (EKS), Azure Kubernetes Service (AKS), and Google Kubernetes Engine (GKE).

 Palette’s robust security measures safeguard your data and ensure the integrity of our services.
 We adhere to industry-leading standards and continuously refine our practices to provide the highest level of security.
 Palette infrastructure safeguards data in your Kubernetes production environment with its zero-trust architecture, granular Role-Based Access Control (RBAC), immutable Linux distributions ([Kairos](https://kairos.io/)), and hardened clusters and Kubernetes packs.